-Packers' Montgomery still starting RB after draft
+Packers draft 3 RBs; Montgomery still starting

 The Packers also have Christine Michael, who was re-signed to a one-year deal with only $25,000 guaranteed, and former undrafted free agent Don Jackson.

 "The more the merrier," Packers general manager Ted Thompson said.
-"This is a tough business and that's an awful tough position to play."
+"This is a tough business, and that's an awful tough position to play."

-Taking three running backs in the same draft is far from unprecedented; the Seattle Seahawks did it last season, but the Packers haven't done it since 1974.
+Taking three running backs in the same draft is far from unprecedented; the Seattle Seahawks did so last year, but the Packers hadn't done so since 1974.